 We may keep your personal data for the duration of any statutory limitation period to the extent necessary.

 Under the data protection laws you have the following rights in relation to your personal data:

-- the right to complain to a supervisory authority: if you consider that our processing of your personal information infringes data protection laws, you have a legal right to lodge a complaint with a supervisory authority responsible for data protection.
-You may do so in the EU member state of your habitual residence, your place of work or the place of the alleged infringement.
+the right to complain to a supervisory authority: if you consider that our processing of your personal information infringes data protection laws, you have a legal right to lodge a complaint with a supervisory authority responsible for data protection.
+If you are located in the EU, you may do so in the EU member state of your habitual residence, your place of work or the place of the alleged infringement.
 The supervisory authority in the UK is the Information Commissioner’s Office (ICO) (www.ico.org.uk).
 We would, however, appreciate the chance to deal with your concerns before you approach a supervisory authority so please contact us in the first instance.

 the right to withdraw consent: to the extent that the legal basis for our processing of your personal information is consent, you have the right to withdraw that consent at any time.
 Withdrawal will not affect the lawfulness of processing before the withdrawal.

 You can exercise any of your rights at any time by written notice to us at 28-30 Little Russell Street, London, WC1A 2HN, United Kingdom.
 Our site may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.